-TAP Transportation Alternative Plan тсс Technical Coordinating Committee TD Transportation Disadvantaged - People who are unable to transport themselves or to purchase transportation due to disability, income status or age.
-TDLCB Transportation Disadvantaged Local Coordinating Board TDP Transit Development Program - A short term (5 year) plan that identifies the intended development of transit, including equipment purchase, system management and operation.
-TDTF Transportation Disadvantaged Trust Fund TTF Transportation Trust Fund TEA-21 Transportation Equity Act for the 21st Century - Federal Transportation Law in effect from 1997-2005 TIP Transportation Improvement Program - The TIP is a staged, three-to-five-year prioritized program of transportation projects covering a metropolitan planning area which is consistent with the metropolitan transportation plan. ТМА Transportation Management Area - An urbanized area with a population over 200,000 (as determined by the latest decennial census) or other area when TMA designation is requested by the Governor and the Metropolitan Planning Organization (MPO), and officially designated by the metropolitan planning area served by an MPO within which the TMA is located.

-TOD Transit-Oriented Development - A mixed use community or neighborhood designed to encourage transit use and pedestrian activity. ТРО Transportation Planning Organization - An association of local agencies established for mutual benefit to help coordinate planning and development activities within a metropolitan region.
+TD Transportation Disadvantaged - People who are unable to transport themselves or to purchase transportation due to disability, income status or age.
+TDDG Transit Development Design Guidelines TDLCB Transportation Disadvantaged Local Coordinating Board TDM Transportation Demand Management - Strategies to reduce peak period congestion which focus on managing travel demand; includes shifting solo drives to carpools or transit, staggered work hours, telecommuting and other similar concepts.
+TDP Transit Development Plan - A short term (5 years) plan that identifies the intended development of transit, including equipment purchase, system management and operation.
+TDSP Transit Disadvantaged Service Plan TDTF Transportation Disadvantaged Trust Fund TTF Transportation Trust Fund TEA-21 Transportation Equity Act for the 21st Century - Federal Transportation Law in effect from 1997-2005 TF Transportation Fund TIA Transportation Impact Analysis TIP Transportation Improvement Program - The TIP is a staged, three-to-five-year prioritized program of transportation projects covering a metropolitan planning area which is consistent with the metropolitan transportation plan. ТМА Transportation Management Area - An urbanized area with a population over 200,000 (as determined by the latest decennial census) or other area when TMA designation is requested by the Governor and the Metropolitan Planning Organization (MPO), and officially designated by the metropolitan planning area served by an MPO within which the TMA is located.
+TOD Transit-Oriented Development - A mixed use community or neighborhood designed to encourage transit use and pedestrian activity.
+TPM Transportation Performance Measures TPO Transportation Planning Organization - An association of local agencies established for mutual benefit to help coordinate planning and development activities within a metropolitan region.
 Establishment of the TPO is required by law in urban areas with populations over 50,000 if federal funds are to be used.
-The TPO is not a level of government; however, the TPO has "effective control" over transportation improvements within the area since a project must be a part of the TPO's adopted plan in order to receive federal funding.
-TRIP Transportation Regional Incentive Program
+The TPO is not a level of government.
+However, the TPO has "effective control" over transportation improvements within the area since a project must be a part of the TPO's adopted plan in order to receive federal funding.
+TPS Transportation Planning Studies TRIP Transportation Regional Incentive Program TSMO Transportation Systems Management & Operations